 For electronically commutated motors (multi wire >4) fitted to C270, A807 and other later machines - these are a lot more complicated as a number of different bearing and lubrication systems / types were used.
 The basic kit is applicable with one of two possible lubricants.
 The deluxe kit offered however does not contain extra parts but rather that you send the complete motor to us and we will recondition it complete - hence why it is a little more expensive.
 It will have the correct lubricant replenished and the motor assembled and tested.

 Basic Kit.
 Capstan shaft reconditioning and vial of appropriate lubricant.

 Deluxe Kit.
 As above + new plastic end cap with lube hole, new felt and bellville thrust washers.
 For earlier motors with a roller bearing, it will also include a new low noise bearing.
 For A-G36 motors it will include a full overhaul and lube kit for the flywheel assembly and motor.
 For C270 and A807 motors this includes you sending the motor to us and we recondition it in toto for you.

 SPECIAL NOTE: A80 and A80VU.
-Some (many) A80 models you are unable to take the shaft out.
+Most A80 NUmk2 -4 models you are unable to take the shaft out.
 You MUST send the complete motor to us.
 DO NOT force!
-If the shaft does not come out easily you MUST send the motor to us so the back sintered bearing can be precision removed and reinstalled when reconditioning is complete.
 You cannot do this diy!
 Be prepared.
-We offer that you can use our DHL account to send to us.
+We offer our DHL account to send to us.